mcneel/developer.rhino3d.com/_guide_topics/rhinocommon/digitally-signing-plugins-for-zoo.md

 ## Overview

-To add plugins to Zoo, and to call the license functions from within your Rhino plugin, you must digitally sign your plugins using a certificate signed by the *Robert McNeel & Associates Code Signing Authority*.
+To add plugins to the LAN Zoo, and to call the license functions from within your Rhino plugin, you must digitally sign your plugins using a certificate signed by the *Robert McNeel & Associates Code Signing Authority*.

 ## Generate Private Key & Certificate Signing Request